 If we have any paper records of your data, this will be kept in locked cabinets at our office.

-We may need to transfer, process or store your personal data outside the European Economic Area, for example, if you use our services while outside the EEA your data may be transferred outside the EEA to provide you with our services.
+We may need to transfer, process or store your personal data outside the UK, for example, if you use our services while outside the UK your data may be transferred outside the UK to provide you with our services.
 We will take steps to ensure that your privacy rights are protected as outlined in this policy (we will only use third parties who have adequate data protection policies in place).

 By sending us your personal details, you are consenting to the usage of your data as described above.